ViniciusWovst/reuterspy/README.md

 Also known as the profit and loss statement or the statement of revenue and expense, the income statement primarily focuses on the company’s revenues and expenses during a particular period.

-In the example presented below, the yearly income statement of an stock is retrieved.
+In the example presented below, the yearly income statement of a stock is retrieved.

 ```python
 from reuterspy import Reuters